AR3441/AgeClassificationFromFace/README.md

 After this, second face score was examined using a similar approach.
 The picture below summarizes the relationship that was observed.

 <img src = "Images/secondfacescores.JPG" width = "600"/>

 It was seen that once second facescores crossed a certain threshold, there was a second face in the picture.
 This score happenned to be around 3.1.
 So images that had a second face score greater than 3.1 were removed.
 So after removing these pictures, as well as pictures that had ages that didn't make sense, there were about 381,000 pictures.
+After removing pictures that were labeled under the age of 10 and older than 70, the pictures were put into bins of age ranges.
+In order to balance pictures, many pictures had to be removed as well.
+After this, there were about 86,000 pictures left.

+#### Base CNN Model